Hypergraph Simplification: Linking the Path-sum Approach to the ZH-calculus: Translating path-sums into ZH-diagrams

-where $f(\bm x)$ is the remainder, and is valued in the integers so that it does not contribute to the phase.
+as $f$ is valued in the integers so that it does not contribute to the phase.
 Each of the $e^{-i\frac\pi2 m'_j}$ terms contributes an $-\frac\pi2$-labelled H-box connected to the spiders of the monomial $m'_i$, while each $e^{i\pi m'_jm'_k}$ term contributes an unlabeled H-box connected to all the spiders of both $m'_j$ and $m'_k$.
 This indeed results in the fully connected graph in the RHS of Eq.~\eqref{eq:hlocal-comp}.